 Improvements in the state's injury surveillance systems have occurred in recent years as a result of projects conducted with Section 408 and 405c funding under previous strategic plans.
-A recent project conducted by the NYS Department of Health (DOH) incorporated trauma registry data into CODES.
-Completed in FFY 2017, this project has enabled multiple years of trauma registry data (2010-2014) to be available through CODES.
+In FFY 2017, the NYS Department of Health (DOH) completed a project that allows for the inclusion of trauma registry data into CODES.
 Previous projects that have improved the injury surveillance data systems include the multi-year Section 408 project conducted by the DOH to develop and implement an electronic system for capturing and reporting information from pre-hospital patient care reports (PCRs).
-During FFY 2020, the DOH continued its efforts to capture and report information from pre-hospital patient care reports (PCRs) electronically.
-The DOH continues to receive approximately three million electronic submissions per year.
-In addition, the DOH is still receiving several thousand records annually mostly from small rural services who are still using paper PCRs.
-The implementation of the NY State Bridge has enabled New York to capture all 82 required NEMSIS compliant data elements and transmit those data to the national data set.
-In addition to the required elements, the new database captures 126 other data elements and trauma registry data, this project will provide more information on the true impact of motor vehicle-related injuries in NYS and provide EMS NEMSIS-compliant data that is directly comparable to data from other states that are also NEMSIS compliant.
-This project will improve the completeness, integration and accessibility of the state's injury surveillance data.
+The DOH continued its efforts to capture and report information from pre-hospital patient care reports (PCRs) electronically.
+The DOH receives approximately 3.5 million electronic submissions per year.
+Currently, in New York State there is a mix of paper and electronic PCR data collection and reporting, although there are multiple initiatives among an increasing number of ambulance services and regional EMS systems to transition to electronic pre-hospital care documentation using the National EMS Information System (NEMSIS) standards.
+Currently, the DOH has approximately 890 EMS agencies submitting data electronically, representing over 95% of the State's EMS call volume.

-Begun in FFY 2018 and to be completed in FFY 2020, DOH is conducting a project that addresses some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the state's injury surveillance systems: Incorporating EMS Data into CODES.
-Linking new PCR data with AIS, emergency department (ED) discharge data, hospitalization discharge data
+In FFY 2020, DOH completed another project that addresses some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the state's injury surveillance systems.
+The project, Incorporating EMS Data into CODES, links PCR data with AIS, emergency department (ED) discharge data, hospitalization discharge data and trauma registry data.
+This linkage provides more information on the true impact of motor vehicle-related injuries in NYS and provides EMS NEMSIS-compliant data that is directly comparable to data from other states that are also NEMSIS compliant.
+This project improved the completeness, integration and accessibility of the state's injury surveillance data.

-A new project to be conducted by the DOH in FFY 2021, entitled Integrating Single and Polysubstance Impaired Driving Data into CODES, will also address the specific deficiencies noted in the NHTSA 2016 assessment with respect to the state's injury surveillance systems.
+Implemented in FFY 2021 and continuing in FFY 2022, the DOH project entitled Integrating Single and Polysubstance Impaired Driving Data into CODES also addresses the specific deficiencies noted in the NHTSA 2016 assessment with respect to the state's injury surveillance systems.
+Currently, 2017 is the most recent year of CODES data available.